-Since name's last absence their attendance has dropped to %.
+Further to my earlier letter regarding [name's] high levels of absence from school, their attendance has now dropped further to [percentage].
 The minimum requirement set by the Department of Education is 96%.
-Your child MUST attend every session possible if they are to meet the required expectation.
+Attendance below 90% is classed as persistent absenteeism and will have a detrimental effect on attainment, progress and wellbeing.
+Your child must attend every session possible if they are to meet the required expectation.

-In order to authorise further absences, we require you to present medical evidence to the school office.
-You must follow this procedure for any further illness and appointments.
+For any further absence to be authorised, medical evidence will need to be presented to the school office.
+You will need to follow this procedure for any further illness or appointments.